alban-read/M1-MICRO-FORTH/M1MicroForth.md

 A potential hazard.
 Copyrighted by ARM, Released as BSD licensed so at least no one will be sued when they accidentally write the same nice but still obvious code.

+**FREE**

+Dangerous word that frees memmory given a pointer as an argument.

 **Floating point**

 f<> f= f>=0 f<0 f<= f>= f< f> f. f+ f- f* f/ fsqrt fneg fabs s>f f>s